OmarNehad/Announcement-Flutter-App/README.md

 # Announcemtn App

-A flutter app for managing announcements across an organization level.
+A flutter app for managing announcements across an organization.